Anish-Gupta-26/Housing-Price-Prediction/README.md

 HOUSING PRICE PREDICTION

 This project implements a regression based model to forecast residential property values using the eXtreme Gradient Boosting (XGBoost) algorithm.
-The model processes 13 key characterstics to determine the prices of houses
+The model processes 13 key characterstics to determine the prices of houses.

+This project was initially built using Linear Regression algorithm and later enhanced by employing XGBoost approach which achieves better performance and lower error rate.

 KEY FEATURES